All Collections

 ⚠️ Sender's name not showing

 Follow this link to find the full list of countries that support and don't support the sender's name.
-In case the sender's name is not supported in your selected country, our selected phone number will be displayed.
-Make sure you check the country restriction and add your company name into the content if the selected country is not allowing custom sender's names.
+If the sender's name is not supported in your selected country, our phone number will be displayed.
+Check the country restriction and add your company name to the content if the selected country does not allow custom sender names.

 ⚠️ SMS not delivered to the contact (Country-related restrictions)